If you’re wondering why your legs feel heavy when running, then you’re in the right place.

 If you frequently experience heavy legs, it could indicate that you are overtraining.

-Overtraining symptoms include decreased performance, overall fatigue and tiredness, mental exhaustion, headaches, irritability, and a higher rate of injuries.
+Signs of overtraining include more than just heavy legs; you may start to notice decreased performance, overall fatigue and tiredness, mental exhaustion, headaches, irritability, and a higher rate of injuries.

 If you’re experiencing these symptoms, it’s a good idea to see a doctor first to rule out any other underlying medical conditions.